Mary Bonaventure Browne: Work as a historian

-Celsus O'Brien quotes the Poor Clare Annalist: "The Third Abbess of said Convent, Mary Bonaventure (alias) Browne, was a very good holy and perfect religious Sister, and was endowed with many rare virtues, as obedience, poverty, chastity, humility and charity.
+Celsus O'Brien quotes the Poor Clare Annalist: "The Third Abbess of said Convent, Mary Bonaventure (alias) Browne, was a very good, holy and perfect religious Sister, and was endowed with many rare virtues, as obedience, poverty, chastity, humility and charity.
 She was prudent and wise, well spoken in English, Irish and Spanish.
 She was the mirror and looking glass of religious observance that belonged to her Rule and status all of her lifetime.
-She left a True Chronicle written under her own hand, which she sent to this convent of Saint Clare, Galway, and a Remonstrance, a chalice, a holy curious relic, many pictures, books, ornaments, and other fine things fitting for the altar and Divine Service.
+She left a True Chronicle written under her own hand, which she sent to this convent of Saint Clare, Galway, and a Remonstrance, a chalice, a holy, curious relic, many pictures, books, ornaments, and other fine things fitting for the altar and Divine Service.
 All the aforesaid things were lost and burnt in the late wars, 1691."

 In addition, she is said to have written a life, in English, of her sister, Catherine Browne.
 The dowry of Catherine - "due by bond of Andrew Browne and Sir Dominick Browne, knight, was put in trust for them in the names of Patrick D'Arcy and Richard Óge Martyn, Esq."
-Sir Dominick's wife was a sister of Darcy, while he and Richard Martyn were married to two of the sisters and heiress, Mary and Magdalene, who were daughters of Sir Peter French.
+Sir Dominick's wife was a sister of Darcy, while he and Richard Martyn were married to two of the sisters and heiresses, Mary and Magdalene, who were daughters of Sir Peter French.

-Her year of death is unknown, but she is believed to have been after 1670, and before 1691.
+Her year of death is unknown, but she is believed to have been after 1670 and before 1691.